filecoin-project/venus/DEPLOY.md

 	```
 	This will commence the release and deploy process in [CircleCI project](https://circleci.com/gh/filecoin-project/go-filecoin)

+	NOTE: Github may not deliver webhooks for tags in some circumstances - see the note at the end [Executing Workflows for a Git Tag](https://circleci.com/docs/2.0/workflows/#executing-workflows-for-a-git-tag) CircleCI documentation.
+	You may need to delete the tag in Github and re-push if you notice a build hasn't been triggered.

 That's it!
 The release and deploy process should be complete.

 During release testing, bug fixes or changes should be cherry picked from master in to the release branch as needed.